anisdzdev/airmason-weather/README.md

 This project uses yarn, make sure you have it installed.
 In the project directory, you can run:

+Before you start make sure to create a `.env` file in the root directory by copying the `.env.example` file and replacing the `REACT_APP_API_KEY` with your own API key from [OpenWeather](https://openweathermap.org/api).

 ### `yarn start`

 Runs the app in the development mode.\